Pediatric Heart Valve Center

 The most common aortic valve lesion in childhood is aortic stenosis.
 Left ventricular outflow tract (LVOT) obstructive lesions account for approximately 6 percent of cases of congenital heart disease in children.
 Obstruction can occur at the valve (valvar), below the valve (subvalvar), or above it (supravalvar).

-The most common form of LVOT obstruction in children is valvar aortic stenosis (AS), accounting for as many as 71 to 86 percent of patients.
+The most common form of LVOT obstruction in children is valvular aortic stenosis (AS), accounting for as many as 71 to 86 percent of patients.
 In most cases of valvar AS, systemic blood pressure and cardiac output remain normal because of a compensatory elevation in left ventricular (LV) systolic pressure and total cardiac work.
 More severe disease in childhood, however, is not uncommon, and approximately 10 percent of patients develop heart failure during the first year after birth.
-Of these, approximately two-thirds become symptomatic by two months of age, and most will have symptims before six months.
+Of these, approximately two-thirds become symptomatic by two months of age, and most will have symptoms before six months.
 Infants with critical AS, the most severe form, present with signs of severe heart failure or cardiogenic shock in the neonatal period or shortly thereafter, following closure of the ductus arteriosus.

 Definitive therapy consists of reducing the degree of valvar stenosis.
 The initial treatment can be balloon valvuloplasty or surgery.
 However, patients who develop severe aortic regurgitation (AR) following balloon dilation will require surgical treatment.
 Valve intervention in the neonatal period commonly requires further intervention as the patient ages and grows; eventually some valves will need to be replaced.